AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > **Application area.** Extended selectors can be used in any cosmetic rule, whether they are [element hiding rules](#cosmetic-elemhide-rules) or [CSS rules](#cosmetic-css-rules).

 > **Compatibility with different versions of AdGuard.** Note that CSS rules are not supported by AdGuard for iOS.

-Note that extended CSS selectors may operate differently depending on the platform.
-Read more [here](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).

 #### Syntax